kubernetes-sigs/kueue/site/content/en/docs/reference/labels-and-annotations.md

 Used on: [Plain Pods](/docs/tasks/run/plain_pods/).

-The label key is used to finalize the group if at least one terminated Pod (either Failed or Succeeded) has the `retriable-in-group: false` annotation.
+The annotation key is used to finalize the group if at least one terminated Pod (either Failed or Succeeded) has the `retriable-in-group: false` annotation.